Forms and Applications

 The information below is provided to assist current undergraduate engineering students with commonly used applications and forms.

-An engineering student must have the approval of the Dean via an online application approved by the Student Affairs Office (SAO) before registering concurrently at another institution, either for coursework in residence or for a distance education course.
+An engineering student must have the approval of the Dean via an online application approved by the Engineering Student Services & Advising Office (formerly SAO) before registering concurrently at another institution, either for coursework in residence or for a distance education course.
 The student may not enroll concurrently in any course counting toward their degree during the semester he or she will be graduating.
-Advising at SAO
+Advising at ESSA

 The Cockrell School of Engineering and The University of Texas require two units (three are recommended) of a foreign language in high school for admission.
 Both units must be in a single foreign language.
-Transfer students who were admitted to the university without meeting the high school unit requirements must submit a request to waive this deficiency at the Student Affairs Office.
-Advising at SAO
+Transfer students who were admitted to the university without meeting the high school unit requirements must submit a request to waive this deficiency at the Engineering Student Servcies & Advising Office.
+Advising at ESSA

 Major Sequence describes the set of courses normally taken in the last two years of undergraduate study, in which students utilize concepts learned in Basic Sequence courses.
 Students should apply for Major Sequence when they have 7 or fewer hours remaining in Basic Sequence.
 Advising at departments.